Tegwen Malik

-Tegwen Malik (born 21 January 1975, in London) is a professional squash player who represented Wales.
-At 17, she was the youngest ever winner of the Welsh Senior Closed.
+Tegwen Malik (born 21 January 1975) is a former professional squash player who represented Wales at the Commonwealth Games and was a multiple national champion.
 She reached a career-high world ranking of World No. 16 in January 2000.

+Biography

+Squash career

-She often competed in the top men's leagues in Wales and as the number one player in the Professional Bundelsleague in Germany.
-She was a well-respected player on the professional tour and was often admired for her athletic abilities on the court.
+At 17, Malik was the youngest ever winner of the Welsh National Squash Championships in 1992.
+She often competed in the top men's leagues in Wales and as the number one player in the "Professional Bundesleague" in Germany.

+Malik won the Toulouse Open, Welsh Open and Iceland Open in 1999 and was runner-up of the Oslo Open in Norway (1999) losing to New Zealand's Shelley Kitchen in the final 3-1.

 During her career as an Elite Cymru Athlete she suffered a serious illness that many thought would end her professional career as an athlete.
-However, after nearly three years off the professional squash circuit she made an amazing recovery and clawed her world ranking back from last in the women’s world squash rankings to world number 16.
-Tegwen’s first tournament back on the professional circuit was the Washington Open (that was played in Seattle).
-Due to a long period off the squash circuit, she had to come through qualifying rounds to reach the main draw.
-She amazed those who thought it not possible to play at such a world level after being so unwell by winning the tournament final in straight sets to Latasha Khan (who reached a career high of world ranked 18).
-Tegwen subsequently went on to compete in the well respected Monte Carlo Classic, beating several top world ranked players to reach the semi-finals.
+However, after nearly three years off the professional squash circuit (from November 1999 to November 2002) she managed to recover and worked her way back up the world rankings from last to world number 16.
+After the illness, Malik's first tournament back on the professional circuit was the Washington Open (that was played in Seattle) and due to a long period off the squash circuit, she had to come through qualifying rounds to reach the main draw.
+She went on to win the tournament final in straight sets to Latasha Khan.
+Malik subsequently went on to compete in the Monte Carlo Squash Classic, beating several top world ranked players to reach the semi-finals.